alikureishy/ROBO-perception-project/docs/writeup.md

 ## Overview

-This was a Udacity project, built along the lines of the [Amazon Robotics Challenges] (https://www.amazonrobotics.com/#/roboticschallenge/past-challenges), for detecting objects in a cluttered environment, and invoking one of two robot arms to pick up and drop the objects in its associated bin.
+This was a Udacity project, built along the lines of the [Amazon Robotics Challenges](https://www.amazonrobotics.com/#/roboticschallenge/past-challenges), for detecting objects in a cluttered environment, and invoking one of two robot arms to pick up and drop the objects in its associated bin.

 Note: The present version of the pipeline does not include the robot arm movement, but I hope to add it in at a later time.
 At present my goal was to complete this project and move on to the next one.